Herbert Hice Whetzel

 Herbert Hice Whetzel (September 5, 1877 – November 30, 1944) was an American plant pathologist and mycologist.
-As a Professor of Plant Pathology, he led the first department of Plant Pathology at an American university and founded the Cornell Plant Pathology Herbarium (CUP).
+As a professor of plant pathology, he led the first department of plant pathology at an American university and founded the Cornell Plant Pathology Herbarium (CUP).

-Personal Background and Education
+Background and education

-H.H.
-Whetzel was born near Avilla, Indiana, where he spent his boyhood on the family farm.
-A nature lover and collector from an early age, he taught school for 2 years after graduating high school, then earned a bachelor's degree at Wabash College.
-After graduating from Wabash College in 1902, he attended graduate school at Cornell University, where he studied under the prominent mycologist George F. Atkinson.
+H. H. Whetzel was born near Avilla, Indiana, where he spent his boyhood on the family farm.
+A nature lover and collector from an early age, he taught school for two years after graduating high school, then earned a bachelor's degree at Wabash College.
+After graduating from Wabash College in 1902, he attended graduate School at Cornell University, where he studied under the prominent mycologist George F. Atkinson.
 In 1904 he married Lucy E. Baker.
 They had two children, Joseph and Gertrude; Lucy died in 1912.
 In 1914 he married Lucy's sister Bertha A. Baker, and they raised the children together in Ithaca, New York.